Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

 We also relied on the DBCV metric to evaluate the generated clusters.
 This metric is dedicated to density-based clustering algorithms and assesses clustering quality based on the relative density connection between pairs of inputs.
 It evaluates the within- and between-cluster density connectedness~\cite{ester1997density}.
 Similar to Silhouette, DBCV generates scores between -1 and 1~\cite{moulavi2014density}.
-High density within clusters and low density between clusters lead to high DBCV scores, indicating better clustering results.
+High-density within clusters and low-density between clusters lead to high DBCV scores, indicating better clustering results.

 We selected the configuration with the best Silhouette and DBCV scores.
 We further evaluated the generated clusters by performing a manual evaluation.
-We tried to check first the content of the clusters to see whether their inputs are similar or share at least some features that may lead to mispredictions by the DNN model.
-Because of the large number of mispredicted inputs, an exhaustive manual inspection of the clusters is unpractical.
-Therefore we relied on generating the features' heatmaps related to each cluster to better visualise and assess the quality of the clusters.
-Figures~\ref{Fig:HeatMap1},~\ref{Fig:HeatmapNoisy},~\ref{Fig:HeatMap2} and~\ref{Fig:Heatmap3} illustrate four representative examples of heatmaps where rows correspond to the inputs' ids in one cluster, columns refer to their features, and colours encode the features' values.
-As we observe in Figures~\ref{Fig:HeatMap1},~\ref{Fig:HeatMap2}, and~\ref{Fig:Heatmap3}, within a cluster, well-clustered inputs share common patterns in terms of the features' distribution while ill-clustered inputs (such as noisy inputs) do not, as visible in Figure~\ref{Fig:HeatmapNoisy}.
+First, we tried to check the content of the clusters to see whether their inputs were similar to or shared some features that might have led to mispredictions by the DNN model.
+Because of the large number of mispredicted inputs, an exhaustive manual inspection of the clusters was impractical.
+Therefore, we relied on generating the features' heatmaps related to each cluster to better visualize and assess the quality of the clusters.
+Figures~\ref{Fig:HeatMap1},~\ref{Fig:HeatmapNoisy},~\ref{Fig:HeatMap2} and~\ref{Fig:Heatmap3} illustrate four representative examples of heatmaps where rows correspond to the inputs' ids in one cluster, columns refer to their features and colours encode the features' values.
+As we observe in Figures~\ref{Fig:HeatMap1},~\ref{Fig:HeatMap2} and~\ref{Fig:Heatmap3}, within a cluster, well-clustered inputs share common patterns in terms of the features' distribution while ill-clustered inputs (such as noisy inputs) do not, as is visible in Figure~\ref{Fig:HeatmapNoisy}.
 Based on our manual analysis of the final selected clusters, we observed that most of them look like the first three figures and share common patterns.
-We therefore conclude that the mispredicted inputs inside each cluster are similar and share common characteristics (features) potentially causing mispredictions.
+We therefore conclude that the mispredicted inputs inside each cluster are similar and share common characteristics (features), potentially causing mispredictions.

+Table~\ref{tab:Cluster} describes the final clusters that we generated for the different datasets and models that we used in our experiments.